8.3 Onboard Target Acquisition Peakups - ACQ PEAK

 When slits of width less than or equal to 0.1 arcsecond are used, an acquisition-peakup exposure should be performed (following the acquisition exposure) to center the target in the slit.
 You should also consider performing a peakup on the target if you have initially acquired an offset star (rather than your target), to compensate for any additional uncertainties in your knowledge of the offsets.
 We also recommend that for a long series of exposures taken through slits which are less than or equal to 0.1 arcsecond in either dimension, a peakup be performed at least every 4–5 orbits.
 This will ensure that drifts (see Section 8.1.4) do not cause the target to move out of the slit.
 Programs with more stringent requirements on position or wavelength stability will need more frequent peakups.

 Figure 8.9 illustrates the basic peakup sequence.
 When a peakup exposure is performed, the telescope is moved to step the target across the slit.
 At each step (or dwell point), an image1 of the sky is taken and the total flux in a specified subarray is determined.
 To allow for a more accurate calculation, the minimum flux value in the peakup (the PEDESTAL) is subtracted from each step.
 The flight software then selects the position of maximum flux, using a flux-weighted centroiding technique to determine the optimum position to a fraction of a dwell step.
-At the conclusion of the ACQ/PEAK exposure, the FSW moves the telescope to position the target at the derived optimal position within the aperture.
+At the conclusion of the ACQ/PEAK exposure, the Flight Software (FSW) moves the telescope to position the target at the derived optimal position within the aperture.
 A "confirmation image" is then taken through the aperture on the subarray and is included in the ACQ/PEAK data set.

 Figure 8.9: Schematic of Peakup Sequence.